 Additionally we can check for the machine status:

 And ask for the current air quality and more:

 - Alexa, ask Dyson for the filter lifetime

 - Alexa, ask Dyson for a 15 minutes sleep timer

 Please note, the newer models (HP04, TP04, DP04) additionally support oscillation modes (wide, narrow).
 The Pure Hot+Cool model support heating settings.

-Explore our list of all Amazon Echo devices, bundles and current savings!
+Check your daily savings on all Amazon Echo devices, bundles and accessories.

 Creating an Alexa Routine with the Dyson Pure Cool

 Alexa Routines allow us to combine multiple actions in one voice command.